 Please note that Council is here to help.
 Contact Council as soon as possible if you are unsure of any aspect of your proposed event whether ongoing and annual events or one-off events.

-Fees for Special Event applications are specified in Section 5-58 of Council's Fees and Charges.
-Fees for Public Road Events are specified in Section 3-25 of Council's Fees and Charges.
-Note that hire charges also apply to some Council parks, reserves, sportsgrounds and facilities.
+Fees for Special Event applications and Public Road Events are specified in Council's Fees and Charges.
+Note that hire charges also apply to some Council parks, reserves, sports grounds and facilities.
 Other agencies such as the Police may charge for their services.